kagami-ryuuji/pipe-transform/README.md

 [pipe||Arg, ...]
 ```

-Arg (first element) is passed as is, the rest are transformed into function calls
+Arg (first element) is passed as is, the rest are transformed into function calls.

 Arg and every call result become first argument of the next call:

 ```[pipe||x, fn(y)]        => fn(x, y)```